Fast fashion is a mess, literally. The world is drowning in fabric, and the fashion industry has a vested interest in this madness continuing.

 Where to donate clothes – bins/hubs

 The SCR group has bins dotted around Australia (currently excluding Tasmania and NT).
-It promises to return clothes back to the community and leftovers to rags and biofuels.
+It promises to return clothes back to the community.
 Shoes and handbags are also accepted.
 The beauty of the bins is that they are in convenient locations like train stations and carparks, so you can park and directly unload.
 But if the bin is full please try again in a week.
 Don’t be that person who piles up clothes outside the bins.

 Where to donate clothes – underwear